wazuh/wazuh-documentation/source/installation-guide/index.rst

 Requirements
 ------------

-Check the :ref:`requirements <installation_requirements>` section for information about supported operating systems and the minimum, recommended hardware specifications to guarantee optimum performance.
+Check the :ref:`requirements <installation_requirements>` section for information about supported operating systems and the minimum recommended hardware specifications to guarantee optimum performance.

 .. toctree::
     :hidden: